dx-zone/Linux/README.md

 set laststatus=2
 " Set status as git status (branch), optional set statusline=%{FugitiveStatusline()}
+" Now download Vundle with the following command: git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim
-" Now execute in your shell the following command in order to install Vundle and the plugins: vim +PluginInstall +qall
+" then execute in your shell the following command in order to set up Vundle and the plugins: vim +PluginInstall +qall

 EOF

 ```